JazzMaster/LazGFX/README.md

 Lazarus programmers can open the lpr (DEMO) file and "get to work" now. <br>
 (MANY THANK YOUs to GLContext programmer Sebastian Hütter for fixing a "major Lazarus PITA")

+REMEMBER:

+        This is EVENT DRIVEN INPUT, NO MATTER THE RENDER TYPE USED (MAKE NO ATTEMPT to use ReadKey/ReadLn, etc.)
+        RENDERING IN A LOOP will hang input - use a Timer callback to render

 ### LEGAL-ese